 This was not always our way of thought; it took many years of mistakes and ignorance before we made a change.
 The changes happened for us when we hit rock bottom and began to educate ourselves about personal finance.
 This was done on our own, partly because we were tight-lipped about our finances for years and didn’t want to discuss our mess with anyone and partly that we didn’t want anyone to tell us how to manage our money.

 Now that we have seen the light, we regularly talk about our success, we are proud of the turnaround and the progress we have accomplished.
 We try to share the information we have learned without being pushy.
 I gave all of the co-workers in my department Dave Ramsey’s “The Total Money Makeover” book as a Christmas Gift in 2012.
 No strings attached, I just explained to my co-workers how the book helped me.
 I sat down with an extended family member to review their budget and help point them in the right direction.
 I have helped my brother get on the right financial path after some trouble.
 My wife and I have pointed friends in the right direction with offering them a book to read a blog or website to check out.

 Then there are those people who no matter what advice or information you provide continue to complain about their financial situation.
 They complain and complain but never take any action.
 I have a few in my life today and the drive me crazy.

 Financial Complainer Profiles

 To protect the identity of the complainers, I will call them complainers one and two.
 Here’s an overview of their current situation.

-Financial Complainer Two – Had to move out of their primary residence due to a pay freeze at work and could not afford mortgage.
+Financial Complainer Two – Had to move out of their primary residence due to a pay freeze at work and could not afford a mortgage.
 House is currently being rented.
-Living rent free at a family members house to save money to hopefully return to own home.
+Living rent-free at a family members house to save money to hopefully return to own home.
 Spouse does not work and still drives a new car.

 How do you help someone who doesn’t want help, but continues to complain about their situation?